Abdennacer-Badaoui/Segmenation_of_nerf_optic_sheath/README.md

 To further enhance the model’s performance, an additional large dataset specific to optic nerve sheath images was incorporated, again employing transfer learning.
 This final step resulted in the best overall results achieved throughout the project.
-The primary challenges encountered during the project were primarily attributed to the limited availability of data, which adversely affected the performance of the models
+The primary challenges encountered during the project were primarily attributed to the limited availability of data, which adversely affected the performance of the models